Pingtang station

 Pingtang station is a subway station in Yuelu District of Changsha, Hunan, China, operated by the Changsha subway operator Changsha Metro.
 It entered revenue service on 28 June 2023.

 History

 The station opened on 28 June 2023.
+The opening of Pingtang station was part of the extension of Line 3 of the Changsha Metro, which connected additional stations on the Changsha–Xiangtan intercity route beginning service on the same day.